mmbman/Katagiri/jewel-mirror-awareness.md

 But it’s working.

-If you don’t act, if you don’t have your own spirit or diligence or effort which takes the initiative and moves toward Vijnana, then you feel scared.
+If you don’t act, if you don’t have your own spirit or diligence or effort which takes the initiative and moves toward Vijñāna, then you feel scared.
 That universal energy looks to you just like black hole, and you feel that everything is going to be sucked into it.

 That is not a good attitude.
 What we have to do is take the initiative and work.
 Make your life alive.
 Then you can receive these energies, just like spring water coming out of the ground.

 Do you understand?

 If you try to understand it objectively, it becomes just like a huge fire, and it scares you.
 Because you don’t know what it is.
 You want to reach out to it, but you don’t want to touch it because it is a huge fire, huge energies.
 Or like a black hole, where you can’t see what’s going on.
-So if you approach it Objectively, or intellectually, it will always scare you.
+So if you approach it objectively, or intellectually, it will always scare you.
 Particularly when you are confronted with some kind of crisis, Some situation where you cannot move an inch.
 You become really scared.

 So every day, even though you don’t understand that huge energy, you should make every possible effort to let it rise up and make your life alive.
-It is like driving a car; you may not understand everthing about how a car works, but you still have to start it and operate it.
+It is like driving a car; you may not understand everything about how a car works, but you still have to start it and operate it.

 That is very important.

 But when most people are confronted with a spiritual crisis, they hesitate.
 And then it scares them more and more and finally they don’t know what to do.

 These energies are what are referred to when it is said that the myriad dharmas are exactly one Mind.
-This is the One Mind, or Mind Only, according to the the Avatamsaka Sutra.
+This is the One Mind, or Mind Only, according to the *Avatamsaka Sutra*.

 Mind Only.
-Really hugh energies; fires.
+Really huge energies; fires.

 And then, “Like the diamond thunderbolt.”
 That is a reference to the Vajra of Vairocana.
-A Vajra is a scepter, very hard and strong, which smashes everything.
+A vajra is a scepter, very hard and strong, which smashes everything.
 It is a symbol for stability, or the spiritual security that is possessed by the One Mind.
 The energy, which is inherent in the universal life.

 In Buddhism, and particularly in Zen Buddhism, there are three kinds of scepters.
-The first is the “doko,” or single scepter.
+The first is the *doko*, or single scepter.
 It has no points; it is just round and has six or seven rings inside.
 It represents the Tathagata, or Truth.
 Then there is a scepter with three prongs, which represents the three sacred teachings according to the Shingon school of Buddhism.
 These are the teachings by means of body, mind, and mouth.

 With body, mind, and mouth you can teach the wonderful Buddhist teachings which we call the Sambhogakaya Buddha.
-This is Something between the Dharmakaya Buddha, or absolute truth, and the Nirmanakaya Buddha, or human form.
+This is something between the Dharmakaya Buddha, or absolute truth, and the Nirmanakaya Buddha, or human form.
 You cannot teach just in terms of the human form, and you cannot teach the absolute separate from human form.
 You must teach them as interconnected, interpenetrated with each other.

-Sambhogokaya Buddha means you can teach that, even if you do not speak.
+Sambhogakaya Buddha means you can teach that, even if you do not speak.
 That is the Fifth Rank, the attained within integration, the dropping off of body and mind.
 It is not something intellectual.
-But if you practice this way you will create a huge effluent world.
+But if you practice this way you will create a huge effluent [?] world.

 And finally there is the five-pointed Vajra.
 The five points represent the five Buddhas of wisdom.
-The first is the Viarocana Buddha, who is said to reside in the center of the universe, and takes care of the whole universe.
-The second is the Akshobya Buddha, who is said to reside in the Eastern part of the universe and who has the great perfect mirror wisdom, attained by reaching the eighth level of consciousness, or Alaya-vijnana.
+The first is the Vairocana Buddha, who is said to reside in the center of the universe, and takes care of the whole universe.
+The second is the Akshobhya Buddha, who is said to reside in the Eastern part of the universe and who has the great perfect mirror wisdom, attained by reaching the eighth level of consciousness, or *alaya-vijnana*.
 Perfect mirror wisdom means that you know what the ultimate source is, and how it works.

-Then there is [Latunisambhaga?]
-Buddha, who has the wisdom of equality, attained through the seventh consciousness or manas.
+Then there is Ratnasambhava Buddha, who has the wisdom of equality, attained through the seventh consciousness or manas.
-Manas means more than the unconcious; it is the source of the human sense of ego, and is connected to the Alaya-vajnana.
+Manas means more than the unconscious; it is the source of the human sense of ego, and is connected to the *alaya-vijnana*.
 If you study human life you can see how egoistic we are, under all circumstances: favorable conditions, unfavorable conditions, whatever.
 When you realize that, when you taste through and through how egoistic and selfish we are, then you can attain the wisdom of equality.

 Fourth, there is Amitabha Buddha, who is said to live in the West side of the universe and who has the wisdom of observing human life very subtly, and of giving compassion forever.
 Fifth, there is Shakyamuni Buddha, who lives in the Northern part of the universe, or the human world, and who has the wisdom of complete achievement.